-Combustible dust has been linked to at least six deaths at factories this year, five of them in separate accidents at a Tennessee plant that makes metal powders for automotive and industrial uses.
-Another workerwas seriously injured by a fireball that investigators blame on an accumulation of iron dust at the same Hoeganaes Corp. plant in Gallatin, Tenn.
+Combustible dust has been linked to at least six deaths at industrial sites this year, five of them in separate accidents at a Tennessee plant that makes metal powders for automotive and industrial uses.
+Between those two accidents, another worker was seriously injured by a fireball that investigators blame on an accumulation of iron dust at the same Hoeganaes Corp. plant in Gallatin, Tenn.

 "The science of explosion control is pretty simple.
 It's not rocket science," said retired University of Michigan Professor of Aeronautical Engineering Bill Kauffman.
 "If you can see your footprint or can write your name on the wall, it's going to explode."

-In an inspection prior to the deadly explosions in Tennessee, dust hazards weren't checked.
-Hoeganaes (HAY'-gan-eez) was fined days before the second fatal blast, but not for breaking rules meant to preventdust explosions -- because there are none.
+In an inspection prior to the deadly explosions at the Tennessee plant, dust hazards weren't checked.
+Hoeganaes (HAY'-gan-eez) was fined days before the second fatal blast, but not for breaking rules meant to prevent dust explosions — because there are none.
 The plant continues to operate.

-That frustrates Mitchel Corley, whose younger brother died from injuries caused by one of the explosions.
+That frustrates Mitchel Corley, whose little brother died from injuries caused by one of the explosions.

 "Yes.
 I'm mad.
 Absolutely.
 They knew for certain that dust was flammable," he said of the company.

 Figures compiled by the U.S. Chemical Safety Board illustrate the scope of the problem.
 A 2006 study reported there were at least 281 dust explosions in the U.S. between 1980 and 2005 that killed 119 workers and injured 718.
-In 2007, it recommended that the Occupational Health and Safety Administration create workplace rulesto control dust and cut down on explosions.
-The Chemical Safety Board is charged with investigating industrial accidents, but it must rely on regulatory agencies like OSHA to effect change from its findings.
+In 2007, it recommended that the Occupational Health and Safety Administration create workplace rules to control dust and cut down on explosions.
+The CSB is charged with investigating industrial accidents, but it must rely on regulatory agencies like OSHA to effect change from its findings.

-"Despite the seriousness of the combustible dust problem in industry, OSHA lacks a comprehensive standard to require employers in general industry to implement the dust explosion prevention and mitigation measures," the Chemical Safety Board wrote in its 2007 report.
+"Despite the seriousness of the combustible dust problem in industry, OSHA lacks a comprehensive standard to require employers in general industry to implement the dust explosion prevention and mitigation measures," the CSB wrote in its 2007 report.